 In the previous part, we’ve learned how to utilize Docker Compose to tie multiple containers together with a single command.
 We’ve added a MySQL database to our ASP.NET Core application and successfully run it.

-Before proceeding further to Continuous Integration parts, we need to learn more about image management and distribution.
-There are several ways to do that, whether locally or in the cloud, so you should definitely know these concepts before starting with continuous integration.
+Before proceeding further, we need to learn more about image management and distribution.
+There are several ways to do that, whether locally or in the cloud, so you should definitely know these concepts before starting with continuous integration and application deployment.

 - How to Prepare an ASP.NET Core Project for Dockerization